MDX Syntax Available on nisshi.dev Blog

 Cards

-Displays links to related pages in card format.
+Displays links to related pages in a card layout.

 <Cards>